sweta4b/show-location/README.md

 This is created using Typescript, React.js and TailwindCSS.<br/> This extension fetches user's IP and shows user's country and city.<br/>

-Here is a short video demonstration. https://github.com/sweta4b/show-location/assets/110299602/9cf57f9b-4c83-4561-a85d-e850c94e5848
+Here is a short video demonstration.<br/>

+https://github.com/sweta4b/show-location/assets/110299602/9cf57f9b-4c83-4561-a85d-e850c94e5848